 The latest research into parental leave has found that less than one in three fathers take up paternity leave.

-The research, which was collected from HMRC using freedom of information requests, found that roughly only a third (31 per cent) of new fathers used the paternity leave that they were eligible for.
+The research, which was collected from HMRC using freedom of information requests, found that only 31 per cent of new fathers used the paternity leave that they were eligible for.
 This is the fourth year of a continuous fall in new fathers taking up paternity leave.

 Also, the TUC found that 23 per cent of new dads didn’t qualify because of their employment status or as a result of not being in their job long enough.

 This comes on top of the recent Court of Appeal decision that those exercising their rights to shared parental leave need not be at an enhanced rate.

 To qualify for paternity leave a Father must:

 - Be an employee

 - Give the correct notice

 - Have been continuously employed by their employer for at least 26 weeks before the 15th week before the baby is due.
 (This is different on adoption).

 The rise of the “gig economy” means that an increasing number of men do not qualify for paternity leave as they are not employees or are not employed for long enough.